vporton/flexible-batches/README.md

-# Flexible Batches for OpeenAI
+# Flexible Batches for OpenAI

-This is a united API for OpenAI batch and non-batch mode.
+This is a united TypeScript API for OpenAI batch and non-batch mode.
+It also supports bigger logical batches than allowed by OpenAI.

 **This software wasn't tested.**